But before using edible flowers, there are a few simple but very important rules to follow:

 Common Names: Lilac or common Lilac

-The lilac is a very popular plant because of its attractive, sweet-smelling purple flowers which appear in early summer.
+The lilac is a very popular plant because of its attractive, sweet-smelling purple flowers that appear in early summer.

 The flowers are edible so you can add them to your desserts or just use them as a garnish on salads, cakes or sweets.
 They make such a beautiful decoration.